psychoinformatics-de/studyforrest-data-confoundsannotation/README.md

 fine-grained data access down to the level of individual files, and allows for tracking future updates.
 In order to use this repository for data retrieval, [DataLad](https://www.datalad.org/) is required.
-It is a free and open source command line tool, available for all major operating systems, and builds up on Git and [git-annex](https://git-annex.branchable.com/) to allow sharing, synchronizing, and version controlling collections of large files.
+It is a free and open source command line tool available for all major operating systems, and builds upon Git and [git-annex](https://git-annex.branchable.com/) to allow sharing, synchronizing, and version controlling collections of large files.
 You can find information on how to install DataLad at [handbook.datalad.org/intro/installation.html](http://handbook.datalad.org/intro/installation.html).